-In the next academic year (2023-24), we are looking to launch a change to our digital learning strategy.
-At present around 88% of our students utilise laptops or tablet devices to supplement their studies in the Sixth Form.
-Moving forward, we are looking to embrace digital learning, so all of our Sixth Form students can benefit from the array of opportunities this presents, alongside the traditional teaching and learning that our school has excelled at over many years.
+Last academic year (2023-24), we launched a change to our digital learning strategy.
+We are now integrating digital learning into Sixth Form lessons at Reading School, so all of our Sixth Form students can benefit from the array of opportunities this presents, alongside the traditional teaching and learning that our school has excelled at over many years.

-From next year, we will be expecting all students in the Sixth Form to bring a device to school that will be used to augment their learning.
+All students in the Sixth Form now bring a device to school that will be used to augment their learning.
 These devices can be new, second hand, or devices already in the home.
 The School will provide guidance on which devices would be most suitable and we have listened to parent feedback related to cost and will align our recommendations to the cost suggested as most suitable by the majority of parents.
 If students are currently in receipt of free school meals, or have need of financial support with this purchase, the School will be able to offer assistance with this.

-We are doing this because we are already seeing such a large number of students utilising digital learning and technology that by moving this to a whole cohort expectation, we will be in the position that teaching staff can build digital resources and teaching into their lessons knowing that all students will be able to access it.
+We have done this because we were already seeing such a large number of students utilising digital learning and technology that by moving this to a whole cohort expectation, we are now in the position that teaching staff can build digital resources and teaching into their lessons knowing that all students will be able to access it.
 We see this as a really positive step forward in our teaching provision for A-level students.

 More specific guidance on this will come out to offer holders in due course.
-For the moment, we hope this FAQ document is helpful in answering some of the questions you may have about this.